-If you have ever owed the IRS money for previous tax years then you are probably familiar with the penalties and interest.
-The IRS routinely assesses additional penalties on top of the tax debt, whether it's from a late filed return, late estimated tax payments, or the balance due goes unpaid for a length of time.
+If you have ever owed the IRS money for previous tax years then you are probably familiar with the penalties and interest that come with it.
+The IRS routinely assesses additional penalties on top of the tax debt, whether it’s from a late filed return, late estimated tax payments, or the balance due goes unpaid for a length of time.
 As you can imagine, these penalties can start to add up pretty quickly.
 Luckily, there are options for having those penalties removed, one of which is reasonable cause penalty abatement (RCPA).
 In this blog, we will discuss what circumstances qualify a taxpayer for reasonable cause penalty abatement (RCPA) and what needs to be included in the abatement request.
+It is also important to note that you do not lose anything by submitting a penalty abatement request, making it worthwhile to always try so long as it’s not a frivolous submission.

 Ordinary business care and prudence